Miriaana/GameDev-SpaceShooter/README.md

 Start Screen
 - join the game by pressing a button
-- select a ship and confirm your choice
+- select a spaceship and confirm your choice
 - the game will start once everyone has confirmed their ship choice

 Main Game